Gas tungsten arc welding: Operation

 Manual gas tungsten arc welding is a relatively difficult welding method, due to the coordination required by the welder.
 Similar to torch welding, GTAW normally requires two hands, since most applications require that the welder manually feed a filler metal into the weld area with one hand while manipulating the welding torch in the other.
-Maintaining a short arc length, while preventing contact between the electrode and the workpiece, is also important.
+Maintaining a short arc length, while preventing contact between the tungsten electrode and the workpiece, is also important.

 To strike the welding arc, a high-frequency generator (similar to a Tesla coil) provides an electric spark.
 This spark is a conductive path for the welding current through the shielding gas and allows the arc to be initiated while the electrode and the workpiece are separated, typically about 1.5–3 mm apart.

 Once the arc is struck, the welder moves the torch in a small circle to create a welding pool, the size of which depends on the size of the electrode and the amount of current.
 While maintaining a constant separation between the electrode and the workpiece, the operator then moves the torch back slightly and tilts it backward about 10–15 degrees from vertical.
 Filler metal is added manually to the front end of the weld pool as it is needed.

 Welders often develop a technique of rapidly alternating between moving the torch forward (to advance the weld pool) and adding filler metal.
 The filler rod is withdrawn from the weld pool each time the electrode advances, but it is always kept inside the gas shield to prevent oxidation of its surface and contamination of the weld.
 Filler rods composed of metals with a low melting temperature, such as aluminum, require that the operator maintain some distance from the arc while staying inside the gas shield.
 If held too close to the arc, the filler rod can melt before it makes contact with the weld puddle.
 As the weld nears completion, the arc current is often gradually reduced to allow the weld crater to solidify and prevent the formation of crater cracks at the end of the weld.

+The physics of GTAW involves several complex processes, including thermodynamics, plasma physics, and fluid dynamics.
+The non-consumable tungsten electrode can be operated as a Cathode or Anode and is used to produce an electric arc between the electrode and the workpiece.
+In order to initially create the arc, the welding area is flooded with inert gas and a high strike voltage (typically 1 kV per 1 mm) is generated by the welding machine to overcome the electric resistivity of the atmosphere surrounding the welding area.
+With the arc established, the voltage is lowered and current flows between the work piece and electrode.
+Despite the high temperatures of this electric arc, the main heat transfer mechanism in GTAW is the joule heating resulting from this current flow.